ASCAS Association of Small Collectors of Antique Silver ASSOCIATION OF SMALL COLLECTORS OF ANTIQUE SILVER

 As I said previously, the mark 'Fabergé' was not systematically punched on the silver and usually only the Master's marks can be found.

-Solodkoff in the book 'Fabergé Joaillier at the court of Russie' page 153, confirms that most St-Pétersbourg production do not have the 'Fabergé' signature and is struck only with the initials of the master head of the workshop.
+Solodkoff in the book 'Fabergé Joaillier at the court of Russie' page 153, confirms that most St-Pétersbourg productions do not have the 'Fabergé' signature and is struck only with the initials of the master head of the workshop.

 It is the title of 88 zolotniki in a square outline (I saw something similar only on a 84 zolotniki mark of the end of 18th century/beginning of 19th century).